UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Thelma_Estrin_(2002).md

 field and the status of women in computing.
 Estrin died on February 15th, 2014\.

-For an earlier oral history, see her [1992 interview](/Oral-History:Thelma_Estrin "Oral-History:Thelma Estrin") for the IEEE History Center.
-Thelma was also featured in a series of [1983 interviews](/Archives:The_Computer_Pioneers:_Weizmann_Institute_Video_Oral_History "Archives:The Computer Pioneers: Weizmann Institute Video Oral History") with the WEIZAC team for the Computer Pioneers Project.
+For an earlier oral history, see her 1992 interview(Oral-History:Thelma_Estrin "Oral-History:Thelma Estrin") for the IEEE History Center.
+Thelma was also featured in a series of 1983 interviews(Archives:The_Computer_Pioneers:_Weizmann_Institute_Video_Oral_History "Archives:The Computer Pioneers: Weizmann Institute Video Oral History") with the WEIZAC team for the Computer Pioneers Project.

 ## About the Interview